VII INTERNATIONAL CONFERENCE

 Ass.
 Prof., PhD (Philosophy), Dept. of Philosophy and Sociology, Higher School of Social Sciences, Humanities and International Communication, Northern (Arctic) Federal University named after M.V.
 Lomonosov

-Olesya Shadrina is a Senior Lecturer in the Department of Foreign Languages at the Moscow Institute of Physics and Technology (MIPT), Russia.
-She has 15 years’ experience in higher education and teaches Business English for undergraduate students and English for Advanced Combinatorics on the Master’s programme.
+Olesya Shadrina has 15 years’ experience in higher education and teaches Business English for undergraduate students and English for Advanced Combinatorics on the Master’s programme.
 She completed postgraduate studies at Tula State Pedagogical University and is currently completing a dissertation on AI terminology.
 Her research interests lie in corpus linguistics and terminology studies, with recent publications focusing on semantic processes in term formation.

 Paper Presentation